As he enters final year of contract with the Seahawks, Shaquill Griffin says ‘I would love to be here as long as I can’

 Tough choices await the Seahawks over the next year, especially considering that the team will also have to consider giving new deals after this season to running back Chris Carson and defensive tackle Poona Ford.
 They’ll have to deal with the same challenge of every NFL of a salary cap in 2021 that is likely to drop from this year’s $198.2 million due to COVID-19-related revenue losses.
 The cap could drop to $175 million, the floor agreed to by the league and the Players Association, and depending on the revenue loss could also be below expected levels through the 2024 season.

-Because of the financial uncertainty, teams have been handing out far fewer extensions this offseason with some notable exceptions, such as tight ends George Kittle and Travis Kelce, who signed new deals this week with the 49ers and Kansas City, respectively.
+Because of the financial uncertainty, teams have been handing out fewer extensions this offseason with some notable exceptions, such as tight ends George Kittle and Travis Kelce, who signed new deals this week with the 49ers and Kansas City, respectively, and Green Bay defendive tackle Kenny Clark on Saturday.

 The Seahawks could hand Griffin a new deal at any time, and in years past have handed out extensions during camp to players entering the final year of their contracts, such as receiver Tyler Lockett prior to the 2018 season.

-Circumstance could force Griffin to have to wait his turn while also allowing Griffin one more season to state his case.
+But if Griffin has to wait his turn then he also gets one more season to state his case.

 While virtually all of Griffin’s stats were improved last season from 2018 (he allowed just a 57.1 completion percentage against him last season compared to 66.3 the year before, according to Pro Football Reference) he said he hopes to improve on his interceptions.
 Griffin has just three in three seasons, none last year.